FormalTheology/GoedelGod/Formalizations/Isabelle/README.md

 This directory contains a development of Goedel's ontological argument (and some further results) in Isabelle/HOL (http://isabelle.in.tum.de/).

-The two files presented here are:
+The two files originally presented here were:

 - GoedelGod.thy: A development of Goedel's ontological argument with Sledgehammer (supported by LEO-II and Satallax) and Metis.
 Some